Cyberft-pdf/NetworkLab/README.md

 # NetworkLab

-raspberry PI 3 A+ as SIEM
+raspberry PI 3 A+ as SIEM runs on Zabbix
 <br>